 What fit is best for you?
 Now that you know what to look for and where, you should have a much easier time choosing the right fit for your body type.
 Admittedly, I had to try out a few off the rack before landing on the best fit for me.
 With that said, I was still able to get a pretty nice fit that way.

-3. How should a dress shirt fit shoulder?
+Frequently asked questions about how should a dress shirt fit